psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Mr. PRING: Such a law would never the House of Commons.

 Mr. ELDRIDGE said these houses were a perfect nuisance, and a general subject of complaint by the inhabitants.
 The bye-law was only meant to save them the trouble and expense of going to Winchester—a proceeding which prevented many people from coming forward to prosecute the keepers of houses of ill-fame.
-They did not by these measures amke any new law; they were only carrying out the old law.
+They did not by these measures make any new law; they were only carrying out the old law.
 The last application at Winchester had cost the Guardians of the Poor no less than £36 expenses to prosecute Mrs. Blow.

 Mr. PRING: I don't think we ought to sit here to make laws more stringent than the legislature will allow.